Avoiding Table Saw Accidents: Ask the PTR Pros

 You’ll use a dado cut when you need to make a wide or trenched cut.
 This style forces you to switch out the blade for a dado stack.
 You must also slow down the feed speed to achieve quality results.
 The blade height determines the depth of the dado.

 Safety Tip: As much as you might want to, don’t use both the miter gauge and the fence at the same time.
 Doing so causes the blade to bind up in the wood.
+Also make sure the saw supports the dado stack you want to use.
+You need the correct throat plate width as well as proper clearances on the arbor.

 Setting Blade Height

 Not everyone agrees on what height to set the blade.
 For a nicer finish, set the blade height to where the teeth fully extend past the top of the board.
-For a safer cut, keep the teeth closer to the top of the blade.
+For a safer cut, keep the teeth closer to the top of the workpiece.

 A higher blade height reduces tear-out from the bottom of the workpiece and forces the teeth of the blade to travel through less material, making it easier on the motor.
 However, it exposes more of the blade, so be aware and mindful of the teeth at all times.